garden-io/garden/docs/using-garden/modules.md

 Modules are the basic **unit of building** in Garden.
 They are usually the first thing you add after creating the project-level configuration.

-A module can correspond to a Dockerfile and its associated code, a remote Docker image, a Helm chart, an OpenFaaS function, and more, all depending on the module type.
+A module can correspond to a Dockerfile and its associated code, a remote Docker image, a Helm chart, Kubernetes manifests, and more, all depending on the module type.

 Below is a simple example of a module's `garden.yml` (from the [`demo-project`](https://github.com/garden-io/garden/tree/0.12.41/examples/demo-project) example project):